Single Superannuation Scheme Benefits

 The Life Cover/Death-in-Service is as follows;

-Twice Pensionable Remuneration in 12 month period prior to death is paid to the member’s estate.
-If working part time benefits is based on the member’s full time rate.
+- Twice Gross Pensionable Remuneration in any 12 month period prior to death is paid to the member’s estate.
+If working part time benefits are based on the member’s full time rate.

-Please not that the Pension payment ceases the surviving spouse remarries cohabits or enters into a new Civil Partnership.
+- Please note that the Pension payment ceases the surviving spouse remarries cohabits or enters into a new Civil Partnership.

 The Children’s pension is as follows